MissVeronica/um-account-file-manager/README.md

 # UM Account File Manager
-Extension to Ultimate Member for Management of User Account Images and Files.
+Extension to Ultimate Member for Management of User Account Images and Files from the backend.

 ## UM Settings
 None